Diversity Ambassadors Network

 The Diversity Ambassadors Network (DAN) is an opportunity to participate in a change process that could shape the narrative on Diversity, Democracy, Racism and Discrimination at the university as well as in Saarland.

-Diversity Ambassadors are students at Saarland University who would be trained and who would share concrete examples of barriers, racism, and discrimination faced by minorities with the people of Saarland using a variety of communication methods such as podcasts and video sessions.
-Diversity Ambassadors will use their expertise and experience to educate and provide personal insight on these topics.
+Diversity Ambassadors are students at Saarland University who get involved voluntarily.
+They trained and share concrete examples of barriers, racism, and discrimination faced by minorities with the people of Saarland using a variety of communication methods such as podcasts and video sessions.
+Diversity Ambassadors use their expertise and experience to educate and provide personal insight on these topics.

 Interested students should contact us at diversity(at)uni-saarland.de

-We are looking for students interested in the topic of equality & diversity, someone who has the agency to do their part in making this society a better place for ALL.
+We are looking for students interested in the topic of equity, inclusion & diversity, someone who has the agency to do their part in making this society a better place for ALL.
 Both English and German language speakers are invited for this program.

 They will receive a training and a platform to speak about the issues that matters to them.
 They will get an opportunity to interact with the larger community and make their voices heard.
 For this, they will receive special training.
-They will also receive a compensation depending on their qualification and experience.
-Due to the funding guidelines of the project, only applicants with non-German passports can be considered.
+Diversity Ambassadors can also receive a certificate for their voluntary commitment.

 Diversity Ambassador Podcast